 In this essay I will present an extended example illustrating all of the points touched on in the previous paragraph.
 This stems from an encounter I have recently had with two well-known passages from Plutarch.
-The first comes from the so-called Moralia, the compendium of occasional essays and miscellaneous writings that accompanies the series of parallel Lives of illustrious Greeks and Romans in Plutarch's immense output, and the other occurs in his Life of Marcellus.1 These passages touch on a crucial episode in the history of the Greek mathematics of the fourth century BCE that stimulated mathematical research into the 19th century CE and whose influence is still felt at one point in the undergraduate pure mathematics curriculum-the story of various approaches to the duplication of the cube.
+The first comes from the so-called Moralia, the compendium of occasional essays and miscellaneous writings that accompanies the series of parallel Lives of illustrious Greeks and Romans in Plutarch's immense output, and the other occurs in his Life of Marcellus.
+These passages touch on a crucial episode in the history of the Greek mathematics of the fourth century BCE that stimulated mathematical research into the 19th century CE and whose influence is still felt at one point in the undergraduate pure mathematics curriculum-the story of various approaches to the duplication of the cube.
 This problem is usually grouped together with two others, the quadrature of the circle (i.e. the problem of constructing a square or rectangle with the same area as a given circle), and the trisection of a general angle.
-Wilbur Knorr examined this tradition of geometric problems in detail in [K1].
-These passages from Plutarch have been seen by some2 as a major contributing factor to the later notion that in Greek geometric constructions, only the compass and straight-
+Wilbur Knorr examined this tradition of geometric problems in detail in [4].
+These passages from Plutarch have been seen by some2 as a major contributing factor to the later notion that in Greek geometric constructions, only the compass and straightedge were acceptable tools.
+In fact constructions using auxiliary curves of various sorts were developed for all of these problems.
+Whether these constructions could be accomplished using only the Euclidean tools remained an open question until the work of P. Wantzel and others in the 19th century CE, completing a line of thought initiated by Descartes in La Géometrie.
+It is now known that none of them is possible under those restrictive conditions and many undergraduate mathematics majors learn proofs of these facts in abstract algebra courses.

 1The occasion for this study was that, motivated by a desire to read works such as Euclid's Elements and the Conics of Apollonius (or at least the portions of Apollonius that survive in Greek) in their original forms, I have been studying ancient Greek for the past four years in courses taught by several very kind colleagues in my home institution's well-regarded Classics department.
-[Note: I will add a more detailed acknowledgment including the name of the faculty member who taught the course where I wrote the paper that grew into this essay if it should be accepted for publication.
-I have not done so now because of the two-way blind refereeing process.]

-2See [S] for a discussion.
+2See [15] for a discussion.